philips-software/rsdl/README.md

 # RSDL
-Redhsift DownLoader is a small tool that allows one to stream Redshift tables and views as TAB Separated data.
+Redshift DownLoader is a small tool that allows one to stream Redshift or PostgreSQL tables and views as TAB Separated data.

 # Docker
 Use the included Dockerfile to build a docker image which can be deployed to CF directly.